 If you have a qualifying medical condition for Sativex the prescribed cannabis mouth spray you should request it.

-If you wish to contact us about this story please email firstname.lastname@example.org.Facebook – Instagram – Twitter – Reddit
+If you wish to contact us about this story please email firstname.lastname@example.org.Follow the UKCSC on social media: Facebook – Instagram – Twitter – Reddit